Korean Empire: Foreign affairs

-Taft-Katsura Agreement and the Russo Japanese War
+Taft-Katsura Agreement and the Russo-Japanese War

-Before the Russo-Japanese War, Korea tried to show her neutrality to different Western countries.
+Before the Russo-Japanese War, Korea tried to show its neutrality to different Western countries.
 On 27 January 1904, Russia, France, Germany, and the United Kingdom formally commended Korea's declaration of neutrality.

 Later that year on August 22, the first treaty between Japan and Korea, known as the First Japan–Korea Convention, was signed.
 This allowed the creation of a Japanese garrison in Korea, the Japanese Korean Army.
-The Taft–Katsura Agreement (also known as the Taft–Katsura Memorandum) was issued on July 17, 1905.
-It was not actually a secret pact or agreement between the United States and Japan, but rather a set of notes regarding discussions on U.S.-Japanese relations between members of the governments of both countries.
+The Taft–Katsura Agreement (more appropriately known as the Taft–Katsura Memorandum) was issued on July 17, 1905.
+It was not actually a secret pact or agreement between the United States and Japan, but rather a set of notes regarding discussions on U.S.-Japanese relations between members of the governments of both countries, hence its more appropriate name memorandum.
 The Japanese Prime Minister Taro Katsura used the opportunity presented by Secretary of War William Howard Taft's stopover in Tokyo to extract a statement from Taft on the Korean question, in his capacity as a representative of the Roosevelt Administration.
 Taft expressed in the memorandum that a suzerain relationship with Japan guiding Korea would "contribute to permanent peace in the Far East."

 In September 1905, Russia and Japan signed the Treaty of Portsmouth, ending the Russo-Japanese War and firmly establishing Japan's influence in Korea.
 Secret diplomatic contacts were sent by the Gwangmu Emperor in the fall of 1905 to entities outside of Korea presenting Korea's desperate case to preserve their sovereignty, as normal diplomatic channels were no longer an option, due to the constant surveillance by the Japanese.

 Eulsa Treaty

 Until 1905, the Korean Empire was advancing due to reforms.
 However, things changed after the Eulsa Treaty.
-By the Taft–Katsura agreement, America and Japan gave mutual consent to the American colonization of Philippines and the Japanese colonization of Korea.
 Through numerous treaties, Japan isolated Korea.
 Emperor Gojong was opposed to the Eulsa Treaty, but negotiations proceeded without him.
 There were eight ministers in the conference room.
 Prime Minister Han Kyu-seol, Minister of the Army Yi Geun-taek, Minister of the Interior Yi Ji-yong, Minister of Foreign Affairs Park Je-sun, Minister of Agriculture, Commerce, and Industry Gwon Jung-hyeon, Minister of Finance Min Yeong-gi, and Minister of Justice Yi Ha-yeong were the Korean ministers in the conference room.
 Except for Han Kyu-seol, Min Yeoung-gi, and Yi Ha-yeong, all the ministers agreed with the treaty, which established a Japanese protectorate over Korea.
 After the treaty was signed, the Waebu, which was the ministry of foreign affairs, was dissolved.
 All of Korea's foreign affairs were now handled by Tokyo.
 Many embassies were recalled from Korea due to the treaty.
 On February 1, 1906, Itō Hirobumi, who led the Japanese treaty negotiations, became the first Japanese Resident-General of Korea.